 Or even because he is ill-disciplined or has behavioural issues.

-Their child just has…
+Their child may just have…

 Poor Cognitive Abilities!

 Cognitive abilities are the core foundation for all our learning functions.
 Without strong cognitive abilities, it will be almost impossible for us to understand something new.